wallerdev/acts_as_xapian/README.txt

 database
 * :if, either an attribute or a function which if returns false means the object isn't indexed
+* :update_triggers, an array of attributes that will result in a new job being created when changed e.g. :update_triggers => [ :title, :body ] would tell xapian only to create a new update job when the title or body was changed

 2. Generate a database migration to create the ActsAsXapianJob model: